gitops-working-group/gitops-working-group/GOVERNANCE.md

 Membership is self-declared.
 Apart from following the [Code of Conduct](CODE_OF_CONDUCT.md), there are no special requirements.
 This is an open public working group welcoming anyone who would like to help.
+Feel free to register your interest in the [interested parties](interested-parties.md) document.

 ## Roles